 The device comes in striking colors and is powered by Huawei’s own Kirin 659 which on paper is more powerful than the Snapdragon 636 in the Redmi Note 5 Pro.
 One drawback with Honor devices is the issue of slow updates which reach devices months after the company releases them – which in itself is a slow process.
 Moreover, some apps just throw tantrums while working on Honor and Huawei phones and it appears to be the case of lack of support.
 Overall, I believe Honor has an edge over Xiaomi in terms of camera, while Xiaomi has better support from the third-party developer community and its support for fast-charging.

-Resembling the Moto X4 in terms of the design, the Moto G6 Plus is likely to feature Snapdragon 630 along with the options of 3,4, and 6GB of RAM.
-It is also likely to come with an 18:9 screen and the same resolution as the Redmi Note 5 Pro.
+Resembling the Moto X4 in terms of the design, the Moto G6 Plus features the Snapdragon 630 along with the options of 3,4, and 6GB of RAM.
+It also comes with an 18:9 screen and the same resolution as the Redmi Note 5 Pro.
 Based on the leaks, however, Moto doesn’t seem to be giving too much weightage to curved screen corners.

 The device will feature Android Oreo out of the box and if you’re a sucker for stock, clutter-free Android, it should really appeal you.
-It could carry a 12MP+5MP camera configuration on the rear along with a 16-megapixel shooter for selfies.
-The price as per, the leakster would be ₹17,000 which is close to the Note 5 Pro.
+It features a 12MP+5MP camera configuration on the rear along with a 16-megapixel shooter for selfies.
+The price should be around ₹17,000 in India which is close to the Note 5 Pro.
 The metal body will be clad in at least five different metallic colors and the device can be chosen over Note 5 Pro if you prefer a more robust build and vanilla Android.

 Which Redmi Note 5 Pro Alternative Do You Like?